The Oil and Gas Law Review: Iraqi Kurdistan

-At present there are no foreign currency exchange restrictions applicable in the KRI and foreign companies are free to repatriate funds without restriction.
-Notwithstanding the foregoing, anti-money laundering requirements imposed by the Iraqi Central Bank and applied by private and public banks may result in delays in receiving and transferring funds into and out of the KRI.
+At present there are no foreign currency exchange restrictions applicable in the KRI and foreign companies are free to repatriate funds without restriction subject to compliance with anti-money laundering requirements imposed by the Central Bank of Iraq.

 iii Preference to local resources

-The Model PSC entitles the IOC to hire foreign personnel whenever the personnel from the KRI and other parts of Iraq do not have the requisite technical capability, qualifications or experience.68 However, it does not specify whether the IOC or the KRG shall have the discretion to determine whether local manpower is sufficiently qualified.
-Therefore, to a large extent, the discretion is left to the IOC.
-The IOC is required to obtain residency permits from the KRG Ministry of the Interior for all foreign personnel.
-The permit is only granted based on the approval of the MNR.
+The Model PSC entitles the IOC to hire foreign personnel whenever the personnel from the KRI and other parts of Iraq do not have the requisite technical capability, qualifications or experience.57 The IOC is required to obtain residency permits from the KRG Ministry of the Interior for all foreign personnel based on the approval of the MNR.

-The Republic of Iraq is frequently listed among the 10 most corrupt countries in the world by Transparency International.
-Kurdish officials, worried that this ranking in the corruption index could reflect badly on the KRI, launched a strategic good governance and transparency campaign as early as 2009 in cooperation with the international consulting firm PricewaterhouseCoopers.
+Kurdish officials launched a strategic good governance and transparency campaign as early as 2009 in cooperation with the international consulting firm PricewaterhouseCoopers.

 Since then, the Kurdistan Region Presidential Anti-Corruption Committee has frequently investigated government actions and government projects, in particular in the construction and contracting sector.
 Consequently, the PSCs provide that any reasonably proven violation of the anti-corruption laws applicable in the KRI shall render the PSC void ab initio.